-Family caregivers play a critical role in managing the needs of individuals with FXTAS throughout the course of the illness.
-People with FXTAS rely on caregivers for a wide range of support—preparation of meals, household chores, transportation, medications, bathing, dressing, feeding, physical, emotional and social care, and managing family money.
+Family caregivers play a critical role in managing the needs of individuals with FXTAS throughout the illness.
+People with FXTAS rely on caregivers for a wide range of support — preparation of meals, household chores, transportation, medications, bathing, dressing, feeding, physical, emotional and social care, and managing family money.

 Without caregivers, persons with advanced FXTAS would have a poorer quality of life and need institutional care more quickly.
 Given the importance of caregivers to FXTAS patients and that the job is overwhelming, it is necessary to support the caregivers as well as the affected persons.
 However, only a few research studies have evaluated the needs and burden of FXTAS caregivers.